alaffin12/stackedit/Caught by Stradh.md

 #### Approach
 > The Old Svalich Road transitions here from being a winding path through the Balinok Mountains to a lazy trail that hugs the mountainside as it descends into a fog-filled valley.
 Further down in the valley you can make out the shadow of a walled town near the shores of a massive lake.
 Near here the road splits, the branch climbing to a small promontory, atop which is perched a dilapidated stone windmill, its warped wooden vanes stripped bare.

+If they investigate the windmill...

+> The onion-domed edifice leans forward and to one side, as though trying to turn away from the stormy gray sky.
+You see gray brick walls and dirt-covered windows on the upper floors.
+A decrepit wooden platform encircles the windmill above a flimsy doorway leading to the building's interior.
+Perched on a wooden beam above the door is a raven.
+It hops about and squawks at you, seemingly agitated.

+A character who pays attention to the bird and succeeds on a DC 12 Wisdom (Insight) check senses the

 ### Vallaki

 ### The Amber Temple